united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 you can leave the topic empty as we have already set it in the function node.
 42. Connect the top output of the *produced-amount-publisher* function node to the mqtt node.
 43. Create a function node from the palette to the flow.
 This function will randomly scrap some products.
-44. Double-click the function node, set the name `products-scrap` and set the following code:
+44. Double-click the function node and set the name `products-scrap` and the following code:
 ```javascript
 // This works for us, as we produce one at a time
 msg.badQuantity = msg.quantity;